django/deps/draft/0010-new-governance.rst

   extraordinary circumstances when the Django Security Team must act quickly to resolve a security issue under Django's security process.

-* To canvas for proposals and ideas for the future technical direction of Django.
+* To put out calls for proposals and ideas for the future technical direction of Django.

 * To set and to adjust the schedule of releases of Django.